lenincompres/DOM.js/README.md

 The _bind_ method is agnostic about the order of the arguments provided.
 An _element_ is the target, a _string_ the property to bind, and a _function_ will return the appropriate value to update the element.

-The DOM.binder function may also be called with initial binding settings.
+The `DOM.binder()` method may also be called with initial binding settings.
 The first argument will be the value of the binder.

 ```javascript
 let _myBinder = DOM.binder(true, someElement, 'text', (value) => `The field is: ${value}.`);